 In his fortieth year, Muhammad experienced a revelation from the angel Gabriel that he, Muhammad, was the messenger of God.
 Over the next twenty-three years, he received many such revelations, all of which were written down by scribes at the time of revelation to become the Koran, the sacred scripture of Islam, a religion that is practiced by nearly one-quarter of the world’s population and holds as its most sacred tenet that there is no god but God.

-Through a clear text and stunning illustrations based upon those of traditional Islamic expression, the award-winning artist Demi here introduces the remarkable life of the Prophet Muhammad for young readers.
+Through clear text and stunning illustrations based upon those of traditional Islamic expression, the award-winning artist Demi here introduces the remarkable life of the Prophet Muhammad to young readers.

 I think it is more important than ever to give our children an understanding of Islam and that it’s really not so different from the teachings of Jesus Christ.
 Demi does a beautiful job with this gorgeously illustrated advanced picture book to explain who Muhammad is and therefore what Islam is all about.

 You can practically build your entire world religion bookshelf with just Demi books.

 What is God? is an eloquent introduction to the ideas behind God and religion, and brings forward complex ideas in a way children will understand.
 It is written with simple clarity and beautifully illustrated with just the right blend of seriousness and humor.

 What is God? compares different religions — Christianity, Islam, Judaism, Hinduism, Buddhism — and their holy books, looks at misunderstandings and arguments among people of different religions, and talks about praying as well as feeling connected to everything in the world.

 If you want to talk about spirituality with a child, introduce them to philosophy or religion, or just help them to begin to center themselves and their feelings about the world, this book is a great beginning.